sourcegraph/about/content/terms/cody-notice.md

 [Anthropic Acceptable Use Policy](https://www.anthropic.com/aup)

 **Other frequently asked questions**

-1. *What data does Sourcegraph collect when you use Cody?*
+1. _What data does Sourcegraph collect when you use Cody?_

     Sourcegraph collects and uses the following data to support and improve user experience:

     **Usage Data** is usage and operations data in connection with your use of Cody, such as metrics on frequency and length of a user feature engagement.
 Usage Data does not contain personal data other than an anonymous user ID.

     **User Feedback** is any form of feedback that the user submits, including thumbs up and thumbs down clicks and comments or ideas shared for the purpose of giving feedback.

     In addition, when used with Sourcegraph Cloud, Sourcegraph also collects and uses the following data solely to provide the Service:

     **User Prompts** are user submissions to Cody, such as a query or request.
 Sourcegraph translates the User Prompt into search query syntax and uses the search query syntax to find relevant code snippets in your codebase.
 Sourcegraph then submits the search query syntax and relevant code snippets  (“**LLM Prompt**”) to a third-party LLM.

     **Responses** are the outputs returned to you by Cody.

     For individuals who use the Sourcegraph Cody extension without connecting to a Sourcegraph Cloud or Self-hosted account (“**Sourcegraph Cody Community Edition**”), Sourcegraph also collects the following data, as defined above, to support and improve user experience, though none of it will be used to train any generally available models.

 * User Prompts
 * LLM Prompts
 * Responses

-1. *Will my prompts or Cody's responses be used to train any generally available machine learning model?*
+2. _Will my User Prompts or Cody's Responses be used to train any generally available machine learning model?_

     No.

-1. *Will my prompts to Cody be shared with any third parties?*
+3. _Will my User Prompts to Cody be shared with any third parties?_

-    Yes, we will send LLM Prompts to a third-party LLM provider for the sole purpose of providing you the service.
+    We send LLM Prompts to a third-party LLM provider for the sole purpose of providing you the service.

-1. *Will the LLMs use the LLM Prompts or Responses to train their models?*
+4. _Will the LLMs use my prompts to train their models?_

-    No, Sourcegraph has obtained commitments from our LLM providers that no LLM Prompts or Responses will be used to train LLM models.
+    No, Sourcegraph has obtained commitments from our LLM providers that no Cody prompts will be used to train LLM models.

 For more information, see [docs.sourcegraph.com/cody](https://docs.sourcegraph.com/cody).